 Recordings of Konstantin have been broadcast on Orpheus Radio (Moscow) as well as National Radio in Serbia and Poland In autumn 2009, Konstantin made his debut recording with Classical Records including works by Tchaikovsky/Pletnev and Schumann, to much critical acclaim.
 Konstantin is supported by the Worshipful Company of Musicians and is a Concordia and Kirckman Society artist.

 Konstantin teaches at the Royal College of Music and will serve as a Jury member of the Schumann Piano competition in Italy.
-He is also currently pursuing the doctoral degree at the Royal College with the support of the Musicians' Company Studentship and Mr Hugh Lloyd
+He also received his Doctoral degree at the Royal College in 2019 with the support of the Musicians' Company Studentship and Mr Hugh Lloyd